eduardo-prjadko/el_transportes_poa/README.md

 # Extract and Load procedure

 The current repo is a simple extract and load procedure mounted on an Azure Functions structure.
-Since it doesn't cover the transform step of a classic ELT pipeline, this app simply downloads the entire data of a chosen public API (no credentials required) and stores it in a storage container.
+Since it doesn't cover the transform step of a classic ELT pipeline, this app simply downloads the entire data of the public API https://dadosabertos.poa.br/api/3/action/datastore_search?resource_id=cb96a73e-e18b-4371-95c5-2cf20e359e6c (no credentials required) and stores it in a storage container.

 # installation